Zac-Benattar/celebrant/content/english/_index.md

 title: "Home"

 banner:
-  title: "Wed by Lyd"
+  title: "Celebrant Jane"
-  tagline1: "Kia ora!
-I'm Lydia,"
+  tagline1: "Hi there!
+I'm Jane,"
-  tagline2: "a wedding celebrant & your greatest supporter."
+  tagline2: "a wedding celebrant & here for you."
   tagline3: "I can't wait to make your special day meaningful, memorable and tailored to you and your partner."
-  image: "/images/portrait-main.jpg"
+  image: "/images/image-placeholder.png"
   button:
     enable: true
     label: "Get in touch"